ARI.HACK

 Fair Play

-- Respect other participants, judges, and organizers
+- Respect other participants, judges, and organizers.

-- Any form of cheating results in disqualification
+- Any form of cheating results in disqualification.

 Ownership & Rights

-- By participating, you grant permission to showcase your project
+- By participating, you grant permission to showcase your project.

-- After the submission, the software will remain open source and you grant anyone permission to use/install/modify the module
+- After the submission, the software will remain open source and you grant anyone permission to use/install/modify the module.

 Prizes

 - The winning team will be selected by judges using the rules and criteria listed on this page.
-The rules and criteria will be discussed at the start of the event.

-- The winning team will be awarded $2,500
+- The winning team will be awarded $2,500.

 Vibe